ilyaizen/ilyaizen/README.md

 # Hi there, I'm Ilya Aizenberg! 👋

 Welcome to my GitHub profile!
-I'm a passionate self-taught developer based in Jerusalem, blending creativity and technology to build meaningful projects.
+I'm a passionate self-taught full-stack web developer based in Tel Aviv, blending creativity and technology to build meaningful projects.
 Always curious and driven, I'm constantly expanding my skillset and diving into new challenges. 🚀

 ---